electro-framework/electro/Readme.md

 Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?
 ```

-You should type `n` to keep the Git history, so that later on, you can easily merge updates from the `starter-project` into your project (this is optional, of course).
+You should type `y` to remove the Git history.

 #### Check if it's working